rafcollier/heatcheck/README.md

 Link to try/test the application: https://fierce-inlet-96619.herokuapp.com

+Link to video demo of the application: https://www.youtube.com/watch?v=rgRoFtmsav0

 Link to API (balldontlie): https://www.balldontlie.io/#introduction

 The application was created using the MEAN stack (MongoDB, Express, Angular, Node).